September 1 THOUGHTS BECOME WORDS

 September 3 WHO DO YOU TRUST?

 Sometimes teammates disappoint or let each other down.
 This makes it difficult to know if they can trust each other in the future.
 Most of us won’t trust each other if there is not a track record of success.
 Even Christians can sometimes let you down.
 But God will not let you down.
 He will always keep His promises.
 We can trust in the Lord because He will be there when it really counts.
-Are you putting your trust in the Lord?
+Give an example of when the Lord was there in a tough moment in your life?

 2 Corinthians 6:14-7:7